 Well, that’s simple.
 If both of these options would burn the same amount of calories, which one would you choose?

 - B: 10 minutes of interval training

-Unless you’re a really big fan of jogging, I’m guessing you would choose the shorter option.
+Unless you’re a really big fan of jogging, either on a treadmill or track, I’m guessing you would choose the shorter option.
 The good news is HIIT has actually shown to burn more calories than your traditional long, moderately-intense cardio sessions.
 It’s ideal for losing weight and getting lean.
 Plus, it offers cardiovascular benefits equal to that of longer, steady-state exercise.
 But keep in mind, a price comes with choosing the HIIT option - that price is in the form of intensity.
 During those intense exercise periods, it's imperative to leave yourself exhausted.
 If you do, HIIT is not only a training session of your body, but also your willpower and mental strength.

 Why HIIT works so well

 The “secret” in HIIT lies in the effect that it has on your body and its need for oxygen.
 Since the work periods are performed at a very high intensity, your body requires more oxygen than usual and quickly ends up in an “oxygen deficit.”
 Once the high-intenstiy interval is over, your body is left working hard to make up this oxygen shortage.
 In fact, your body will continue to work (a.k.a. burn calories) long after you exercise session is complete.
 This process is called the EPOC (Excess Post Oxygen Consumption), and is the primary reason you’re able to burn more calories in a shorter amount of time when you perform such intense interval training.
 While most people are having tremendous success with HIIT, others are not reaping the results they're expecting.
 There's 2 major mistakes I see people making with their HIIT workouts - here's how to fix them.